Skip to main content

 Using compressed files is now the default recommendation in documentation and templates.
 On the backends, where datasets can be very large, using uncompressed files significantly slows execution and consumes more disk space.

-The research-template has been updated to generate csv.gz files from cohortextractor by default, and the examples and Getting Started documentation have been updated to match.
+The research-template has been updated to generate csv.gz files from cohortextractor by default, and

 In addition, recommendations for using compressed formats for further data files in python, R and Stata has been updated.